lazergoat1/Portfolio/README.md

 ##
 # Roblox Projects

 ##
 ## City Builder

 ![ezgif com-gif-maker (6)](https://user-images.githubusercontent.com/74234615/110719245-5df5e780-81c1-11eb-9390-b555573360f1.gif)

 City Builder is a Roblox game that I made over the summer.
-In the game you place buildings which generate money and then upgrade them to generate more money.
-I had planned to make a full fledged city builder but ended up stopping with a couple different building types and money generation.
+In the game, you place buildings that generate money and then upgrade them to generate more money.
+I had planned to make a full-fledged city builder but ended up stopping with a couple of different building types and money generation.
 I coded, modeled, and designed the game, the UI art assets are made by Kenny Game Assets.

 Project folder Title: Roblox